-All have the same result: the picture can’t be found, and thus the image cannot be displayed.
+All have the same result: the picture can’t be found, so the image cannot be displayed.

 Images accompanying the message

-Other kinds of emails don’t provide an internet location for an image; instead, the images are “hidden” attachments, and special coding tells the email program to display them.
-This results in larger emails – often much larger – since the images are physically included with the message, but you’re no longer concerned about locating the images since they came with the email.
+Other kinds of HTML emails don’t use an internet location for an image; instead, the images are included with the email as “hidden” attachments.
+Special coding tells the email program to display them.
+This results in larger emails — often much larger — since the images are included with the message; but there’s no concern about locating the images, since they came with the email.

 The problem here is that those “special codes” aren’t always as standard as we might expect.
 The result is that email encoded in this way by one email program may not actually display correctly by another.
 The result?
 The infamous “red x”.